fluid-project/infusion/README.md

 __value__: "module(s)" (String)
 _only available to custom packages_

-The include option takes in a comma separated string of the [Modules](#modules) to be included in a custom package.
+The `--include` option takes in a comma-separated string of the [Modules](#modules) to be included in a custom package.
+If omitted, all modules will be included (demos and tests will not be included).

     grunt custom --include="inlineEdit, uiOptions"